 \section{Abstract}

-Burrows--Wheeler Transform (BWT) is an invertible text transformation that permutes symbols of a text according to the lexicographical order of its suffixes.
-BWT is the main component of some of the most popular lossless compression methods as well as of \mbox{compressed} indexes, central in modern bioinformatics.
-The compression ratio of BWT-based compressors, such as {\tt bzip2}, is quantified by the number $r$ of maximal equal-letter runs in the BWT.
-This is also (up to $\polylog n$ factors, where $n$ is the length of the text) the space used by the state-of-the-art BWT-based indexes, such as the $r$-index [Gagie et al., J.\ ACM, 2020].
-Despite its practical significance and many years of effort, no non-trivial bound on the value of $r$ is known.
-This is in contrast to nearly all other known compression methods, whose sizes have been shown to be either always within a $\polylog n$ factor from $z$, the size of Lempel--Ziv (LZ77) parsing of the text, or significantly larger in the worst case (by a $n^{\eps}$ factor for $\eps > 0$).
-The value of $r$ has resisted, however, all known proof techniques.
+The Burrows--Wheeler Transform (BWT) is an invertible text transformation that permutes symbols of a text according to the lexicographical order of its suffixes.
+BWT is the main component of popular lossless compression programs (such as {\tt bzip2}) as well as recent powerful compressed indexes (such as $r$-index [Gagie et al., J.\ ACM, 2020]), central in modern bioinformatics.
+The compression ratio of BWT is quantified by the number $r$ of equal-letter runs.
+Despite the practical significance of BWT, no non-trivial bound on the value of $r$ is known.
+This is in contrast to nearly all other known compression methods, whose sizes have been shown to be either always within a $\polylog n$ factor (where $n$ is the length of text) from $z$, the size of Lempel--Ziv (LZ77) parsing of the text, or significantly larger in the worst case (by a $n^{\eps}$ factor for $\eps > 0$).

-In this paper, we show that every text satisfies $r=\bigO(z \log^2n)$.
-This result has numerous immediate implications for text indexing and data compression; for example: (1) it proves that a large body of work related to BWT automatically applies to the so-far disjoint field of Lempel--Ziv indexing and compression, e.g., it is possible to obtain functionality of the suffix tree and the suffix array in $\bigO(z \polylog n)$ space; (2) it shows that many fundamental text processing tasks can be solved in the optimal time assuming that the text is compressible using LZ77 by a sufficiently large $\polylog n$ factor; (3) it implies the first non-trivial relation between the number of runs in the BWT of the text and its reverse.
+In this paper, we show that $r = \bigO(z \log^2n)$ holds for every text.
+This result has numerous implications for text indexing and data compression; for example: (1) it proves that many results related to BWT automatically apply to methods based on LZ77, e.g., it is possible to obtain functionality of the suffix tree in $\bigO(z \polylog n)$ space; (2) it shows that many text processing tasks can be solved in the optimal time assuming the text is compressible using LZ77 by a sufficiently large $\polylog n$ factor; (3) it implies the first non-trivial relation between the number of runs in the BWT of the text and its reverse.